coreos/console-login-helper-messages/README.md

 ```

 ## Next steps
+- account for issue in install.sh (for testing)
 - script to enable the systemd units and reboot (for testing)
 - script to configure PAM (for testing)
 - make systemd-tmpfiles config to create symlinks